Hampshire police commissioner to review Alpha Park move

 The now defunct Hampshire Police Authority announced in September some services would move to the site as part of an £83m redevelopment plan.

-Plans for the move also included purchasing a building Winchester city centre.'Bold step'
+Plans for the move also included purchasing a building Winchester city centre.

 Mr Hayes said he believed the Alpha Park review was necessary.